apache/druid/docs/operations/mixed-workloads.md

 ### Broker tiering

-To set up Broker tiering, assign Brokers to tiers and configure query routing by the Router.
 You must set up Historical tiering before you can use Broker tiering.
+To set up Broker tiering, assign Brokers to tiers, and configure query routing by the Router.

 #### Assign Brokers to tiers